Overview

-Heparin is an anticoagulant medicine given as a shot.
-Your child's doctor may have prescribed a type of heparin called low-molecular-weight heparin, such as enoxaparin (Lovenox).
+Some anticoagulant medicines are given as a shot (injection).
 Anticoagulants are often called blood thinners.
 They don't actually thin the blood.
-But they increase the time it takes a blood clot to form.
-They help prevent new blood clots from forming and help keep existing clots from getting larger.
+But they help prevent new blood clots from forming and help keep existing clots from getting larger.
+Your child's doctor may have prescribed a type of anticoagulant called low-molecular-weight heparin, such as enoxaparin (Lovenox).

 You will inject the medicine once or twice a day.
 The doctor will tell you how long you need to give the shots.